 We’re not embedding these videos because ignoring them is the strongest statement you can make.

-- A gross Android ad features animals from a notorious outfit called T.I.G.E.R.S.
-The operator, a guy named Bhagavan (Kevin) Antle, has been repeatedly cited by federal authorities for failure to provide animals with adequate veterinary care, sufficient cage space, protection from the elements, and clean water and for failure to provide dogs with an exercise plan and primates with a program of environmental enrichment.
-Antle routinely crossbreeds animals and removes infant animals from their mothers to be used as photo props.
+When growing cubs lose their value to Antle, he often ships them off to other abusive exhibitors, including to a circus trainer who was caught violently whipping tigers, a magician who uses tigers in a traveling act, several roadside zoos across the U.S., and a horrific tourist trap in Thailand.
+In addition, federal authorities have repeatedly cited Antle for failing to provide animals with adequate veterinary care, sufficient cage space, protection from the elements, and clean water and for failing to provide dogs with an exercise plan and primates with a program of environmental enrichment.
+He routinely crossbreeds animals and removes infant animals from their mothers to be used as photo props.